fable-compiler/Fable.Python/docs-src/communicate/fable-from-py.md

 - Mutable **hashsets** (not F# sets) compile to a custom HashSet type.

 > If the dictionary or hashset requires custom or structural equality, Fable will generate a custom type, but it will
-> share the same properties as JS maps and sets.
+> share the same properties as Python maps and sets.

 - **Objects**: As seen above, only record fields and interface members will be attached to objects without name mangling.
 Take this into account when sending to or receiving an object from Python.